0CRYT/Chat-Plus-Config/README.md

 replace current config file (.json file) with the downloaded config file
 <br><br>
 Requirements<br>
 Make sure the \config\chatplus\ folder exists before pasting the config file.
-If not, create the folder.
+If not, create the folder.<br>